Mrazakos/access-control-core/README.md

 # Access Control Core

 A TypeScript proof of concept for a decentralized Access Control System with Zero-Knowledge Proof verification.
-This implementation demonstrates the core concepts of a blockchain-based access control system with verifiable credentials, smart locks, and secure device management.
+This implementation demonstrates the core concepts of a blockchain-based access control system with verifiable credentials (VC), smart locks, and secure device management.

 ## Architecture

-The system implements a zero-knowledge proof (ZKP) architecture where devices verify user credentials without ever seeing the original user data, ensuring maximum privacy and security.
+The system implements a zero-knowledge proof (ZKP) architecture where devices verify VC without ever seeing the original user data, ensuring maximum privacy and security.

 ### Core Flow